Skip to main content

 Completed balls

-Cinnamon spice mixture, if they’ll be completing the project at home.
+Cinnamon spice mixture and instructions, if they’ll be completing the project at home.

 Closing: